Allawi465/Project-Exam-2/README.md

    Once you have filled out all required fields, click the "Login" button.
    ```

-- Sign up model: To use the ContactPage in this project, you must fill out the following inputs with specific requirements:
+- Sign up model: To use the Sign up model in this project, you must fill out the following inputs with specific requirements:
    ```
    name: name should not contain punctuation except underscore (_).
    Password: minimum of 8 characters and is required.